Basketball at the 1992 Summer Olympics: Qualification

-A NOC may enter up to one men's team with 12 players and up to one women's team with 12 players.
+An NOC may enter up to one men's team with 12 players and up to one women's team with 12 players.
 For the men's tournament, the host country qualified automatically, as did the winners of the continental championships held for Asia, Oceania, Africa and the Americas, plus the runner-up, third and fourth place from the Americas competitions.
 A special qualifying tournament was held for European teams to allocate four extra berths.
 For the women's tournament, the host team qualified automatically, as did the top three teams from the 1990 FIBA World Championship.
 A qualifying tournament was held to allocate four extra berths.
 Yugoslavia was replaced by Italy (the fifth place team from the qualifying tournament) after it was excluded from the Olympic tournament.